PatyRey/Adv-Legal-Ethics-Cyber/Final Questions.md

   ##
  `a`
  ##
 5. This consists of monitoring security performance regularly and reporting to specific audiences, such as executive management.
 *  Information risk reporting
 *  Information security compliance monitoring
 *  Security monitoring and reporting
 *  None of the above

 ##
  `c`
 ##
  6. This consists of information security controls derived from regulatory and legal drivers and contracts used to monitor security compliance.
-*  Security monitoring and reporting
+* Security monitoring compliance
 *  Information risk reporting
-*  Information Compliance Management
+*  Information Compliance Aanagement
 * None of the above

 ##
 `d`
 ##
   7. These actions may include adjustments in management, technical, and operational areas.
 This step of implementing the monitoring and reporting function is known as:
 *  Adjustment actions
 *  Apply corrective action
 *  Develop business case